 SQ3R is a reading comprehension method named for its five steps: Survey, Question, Read, Recite, and Review.
 The method was first introduced by Francis P. Robinson, an American education philosopher, in his 1941 book Effective Study.

 The SQ3R Method was created for college students, but it’s extremely useful for younger students as well.
 This method offers a more efficient and active approach to reading textbook material and retaining the information.
-Students all over the world still use SQ3R to better understand what they are reading.
+Students all around the world still use SQ3R to better understand what they are reading.

 Here is an overview of the SQ3R Method: